 Retention rate is the most honest and effective way to measure an app’s success and overall health.
 It is a better indicator of these goals than the number of downloads since downloads do not equate to active users.
 It is also a better indicator of app health than engagement since engagement rates can vary significantly across app categories.
 User retention rates point out whether your app is growing, stable, or showing signs of decline, and these fluctuations are directly affected by the decisions you make.

-This article will give you a few essential tips on analysing and monitoring the right elements to keep up your retention rates.
+This article will give you a few essential tips on analysing and monitoring the right elements to keep up your retention rates and optimising your mobile UX design.
 Let us first take a look at what user retention is, and how to calculate it.

 What Is Retention Rate?